Mondays to Fridays

 Register for Classes Today

-All students who have worked so hard to reach Commencement will be able to celebrate graduating from Los Angeles Southwest College in a Virtual
+All students who have worked so hard to reach Graduation will be able to celebrate

 Please click the links below for the most up-to-date information for your celebration and continue to check this webpage for the latest information.